allegations against foster carers

 1. What are the most common reasons for allegations in foster care?

-2. How can foster carers prevent or minimize the risk of allegations?
+2. How can foster carers minimise the risk of allegations?

-3. What should a foster carer do if they are faced with an allegation?
+3. What should a foster carer do if they face an allegation?

-– Cooperate fully with the investigation and maintain open and honest communication with their supervising social worker and the investigating team.
+If an allegation is made, the most important step is to cooperate fully with the process.
+Maintain open and honest communication with your supervising social worker and follow the guidance provided.

-4. Can foster carers continue fostering after an allegation has been made against them?
+4. Can foster carers continue fostering after an allegation?

 Facing an allegation: Joan's Story